 You may just want to print out this list to set beside you if you decide to take this on.
 I’ll also be putting together a video very soon of the process for those of you who are visual learners like me!
 But here’s a few more things to think about before you start:

 - Get the same species of wood – This kind of goes without saying, but you need replacement boards of the same species of wood, otherwise they won’t match.
 The 3 types of historic flooring I run across the most often are heart pine, red oak, and white oak.
-Here’s an article on how to tell the difference between red oak and white oak.
-And this is a resource for pictures of different species of hardwood flooring.

 - Get the same age of floors – This is my little secret to make your floors match PERFECTLY!
 Wood has changed a lot over the decades and centuries.
 If you put red oak from 1995 next to red oak from 1925, next to red oak from 1795, all three will look very different.
 Try to find replacement boards from the same decade from architectural salvage.

 - Subfloor or not – Some old houses have subfloors and some do not.
 If you start taking up boards and don’t find a subfloor, don’t panic.
 It is more difficult, but can be done just the same.
 Your replacement boards will just have to end and start on a floor joist.
 Also, be careful not to fall through!